 However, your sequencing provider might not have used PhiX, thus you need to read the protocol carefully, or just do this step in any case.

-We are not going to do this step here, as this has been already done.
+We are not going to do this step here, as the sequencing run we are using did not use PhiX.
 Please see the Read mapping section on how to map reads against a reference genome.

 3.8.
 Adapter trimming¶

 The process of sequencing DNA via Illumina technology requires the addition of some adapters to the sequences.
 These get sequenced as well and need to be removed as they are artificial and do not belong to the species we try to sequence.
 Generally speaking we have to deal with a trade-off between accuracy of adapter removal and speed of the process.
 Adapter trimming does take some time.